Fair and Square: Cake-Cutting in Two Dimensions: Introduction

 While some states in the USA are rectangular (e.g. Colorado or Wyoming), most land-estates have irregular shapes.
 In such cases, it may be impossible to guarantee any positive proportionality.
 For example, consider Robinson Crusoe arriving at a circular island.
 Assume that Robinson's value measure is such that all value is concentrated in a very thin strip along the shore, as in Figure \ref{fig:A-circular-cake}.
 The value contained in any single square might be arbitrarily small.
 Clearly, no division procedure for $n$ agents can guarantee a better fraction of the total value.

-Therefore, for arbitrary cakes we use a \emph{relative }rather than absolute fairness measure.
+Therefore, for arbitrary cakes we use a \emph{relative} rather than absolute fairness measure.
 For each agent, we calculate the maximum value that this agent can attain in a square piece if he doesn't need to share the cake with other agents.
 We guarantee the agent a certain fraction of this value, rather than a certain fraction of the entire cake value.
-This fairness criterion is similar to the \emph{uniform preference externalities }criterion suggested by \citet{Moulin1990Uniform}.
+This fairness criterion is similar to the \emph{uniform preference externalities} criterion suggested by \citet{Moulin1990Uniform}.
 Similar criteria have been recently studied in the context of indivisible item assignment \citep{Budish2011Combinatorial,Procaccia2014Fair,Bouveret2015Characterizing}.

 Table \ref{tab:Relative-proportionality-bounds-} summarizes our bounds on relative proportionality.
 The impossibility results follow trivially from those for square cakes.
 The possibility results require new division procedures.
-They are valid for any cake that is a compact\emph{ }(closed and bounded) subset of the plane.
-Note that the guarantees are better when the pieces are required to be axis-parallel.
-This is in accordance with the common practice in urban planning, in which axis-parallel plots are preferred. \footnote{In Subsection \ref{sub:intro-square-cakes} the results are the same for parallel and general squares.}
+They are valid for any cake that is a compact (closed and bounded) subset of the plane.
+The guarantees are better when the pieces are required to be axis-parallel.
+This is in accordance with the common practice in urban planning, in which axis-parallel plots are usually preferred.